libcpr/docs/advanced-usage.md

 Some HTTPS services require client certificates to be given at the time of connection for authentication and authorization.

-You can specify filenames for client certificates and private keys using the `CertFile` and `KeyFile` options.
+You can specify filepaths using `std::string` or `filesystem::path` for client certificates and private keys using the `CertFile` and `KeyFile` options.
 When using `libcurl` 7.71.0 or newer, you can also pass a private key using the `KeyBlob` option.

 Private key as a key path: